tinutjoy/jekyll-now/about.md

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+A place to write about things that interest me!

 ### Contact me